BY-LAWS OF THE LIBERTY YACHT CLUB

 - Send out email notification of the General meetings

-- Produce the agenda for the General Committee and General member meetings including the AGM
+- Collaborate with the Commodore to produce the agenda for the General Committee and General member meetings including the AGM

 - Attend the General Committee meetings and provides a report on membership matters